President Kovind and Prime Minister Modi lead to death in Etawah road accident | ExBulletin

 Further investigation is underway, she added.

-Uttar Pradesh Chief Minister Yogi Adityanath announced financial assistance of Rs 2 lakh to dependents of the deceased in this accident.
+Uttar Pradesh Chief Minister Yogi Adityanath announced financial assistance from 2 lakh to the dependents of the deceased in this accident.

 The chief minister ordered officials to immediately go to the scene and carry out relief and rescue operations at a rapid pace and said appropriate arrangements should be made for the treatment of those injured in the crash.
 (ANI)